tsmacdonald/tsmacdonald.com/bio/index.md

   </figure>
 </div>

-He is the chairman of the Chicago Branch of the Royal Scottish Country Dance Society, the Musician-in-Residence for the Oak Park English Country Dancers, and is in demand for SCD balls, English country dances, contras, and "Playing for Dance" workshops across the country.
-He is perennially in charge of dance music at [The Jink and Diddle School of Scottish Fiddling](http://www.jinkdiddle.com) and has also played for [English-Scottish-Contra Week](http://rscdsboston.org/pinewoods-esc.html) (ESCape) at Pinewoods.

 In addition to performing, Tim runs a private teaching studio and teaches at fiddle camps and clubs, including [one he founded](/fiddle-camp).
 His compositions won first place at the first two Scottish FIRE Composition Competitions and are